drupov/drupal8-decoupled/README.md

 `$settings['install_profile'] = 'config_installer';`

-Run `drush si config_installer --db-url=mysql://drupal:drupal@mariadb/drupal --account-pass=admin --yes` inside your `/backend/web` folder (change the appropriate credentials and database names).
+Run `drush si config_installer --db-url=mysql://drupal:drupal@mariadb/drupal --account-pass=admin --yes` inside your `/backend/web` folder in the container.

+You should now be able to see a fully installed Drupal 8 at [http://d8-react.docker.localhost:8000](http://d8-react.docker.localhost:8000).

 ## Installation instructions - frontend

 The frontend (React) part is based on the create-react-app project, so that [most of its' documentation](https://github.com/facebookincubator/create-react-app) should apply here too.

-Run `npm init` or `yarn` inside your `/frontend` folder to download the dependencies.
+Run `npm start` or `yarn` inside your `/frontend` folder to download the dependencies.

 To run the app execute `npm start` or `yarn start` inside your `/frontend` folder.